The Dangers of Belly Fat – Tips on Losing It

 Well, I’ve been getting a lot of questions on my e-mail regarding various internet fat loss programs.
 Do they actually work?
 Are they dangerous?
 There are a lot of people out there that cannot afford a qualified nutritionist or a weight loss coach, so they seek alternative solutions.
 I did a lot of research and found out that most of these programs focus on short-term results.
 They usually promote their products in an overly optimistic manner and some go as far as promising massive results in just two weeks.
 That’s just something you should not even bother to read!

 So aren’t there any good fat loss programs out there?
-Well, we can find some if we ignore the 90% percent of the garbage: The Fat Loss Factor program, Mike Geary’s Truth About Abs or the nutrition-focused Metabolic Cooking are the ones I found to be the most effective, lasting and scientifically accurate.
+Well, we can find some if we ignore the 90% percent of the garbage: The Flat Belly Detox is the one I found to be the most effective, lasting and scientifically accurate.
 So, in case you want a cheap solution that will help you lose your belly fat you definitely have to check them out.

 But What is Belly Fat?